-AGEC 5503 Economics of Natural and Environmental Resource Policy AGEC 6103 Advanced Applications of Mathematical Programming
+AGEC 6103 Advanced Applications of Mathematical Programming

 Written examinations for doctoral students test the student's comprehensive understanding and use of tools, concepts and basic principles developed in the graduate program.
 Written comprehensive examinations are administered and evaluated by the Departmental Graduate Examination Committee after the completion of core requirements.
 The examinations are given two times each year, one in Economic Theory, and one in Quantitative Methods.